 Once you have chosen a project, submit your vote or browse other regions to vote for projects in a different region.
 Every time you select a project to vote for in a different region, it will be added to your basket.

 When submitting your vote, we ask for your name, email address or mobile phone number and postcode.

 All votes must be verified.
 We need to verify that all our voters are real people and this is the easiest way to ensure that is the case.

 You can choose for this to be either by mobile phone number or email address.
 If you wish to verify your vote(s) via a mobile phone you will be sent a text message containing a verification code.
 You will need to enter this code in the box specified on the voting page.
 In order for your vote to be counted, please make sure you submit the verification code before leaving the website.

 If you choose to verify your vote(s) via email then you will be emailed a link that you need to click on to verify your vote.
 Please click this link.
 If you think the link has not been sent please remember to check your junk/spam folder.
 You will not need to go back on to The People’s Projects website to do this.
 If you do not verify your vote it will not be counted.

 *Please note that the map and postcode finder are only an approximate guide and there is no guarantee you will be given your local ITV or STV region.
 If you can't find the project or region you want, please go to the list of regions.

 How the grants will be awarded

 The People’s Projects is an opportunity for you to have your say in where National Lottery funding goes in your community.

-Big Lottery Fund, ITV and STV shortlisted five projects in each region to go forward to the public vote and now we want you to decide which projects you would like to see receive National Lottery funding.
+The National Lottery Community Fund, ITV and STV shortlisted five projects in each region to go forward to the public vote and now we want you to decide which projects you would like to see receive National Lottery funding.
 The three projects that receive the most votes in each region will receive up to £50,000.
 The runners up will be offered a discretionary award of up to £5,000.